 There is a comfortable, well designed lounge area with panoramic sea views over Scapa Flow, Hoy, Graemsay, open farmland and Pentland Firth, towards mainland Scotland.
-TV and DVD player in the lounge.
+TV and bluetooth speaker/radio in the lounge.

-The caravan has two bedrooms; a double bedroom and a compact twin room, each with fitted wardrobes providing ample storage space.
+The caravan has two bedrooms; a double bedroom and a small single room, each with fitted wardrobes providing ample storage space.

 The shower room has a wash basin and there is a separate toilet room with wash basin too, all mains plumbed.
 All linen and towels provided.

-There are electric panel heaters in both bedrooms rooms and a gas fire in the lounge.
+There are electric panel heaters in both bedrooms and a gas fire in the lounge.

 The caravan is in our garden, a section of which you are welcome to use.
-We are also happy to store/dry bicylcles/fishing/shooting equipment etc in our garage but please let us know in advance if this is required.
-Parking space for 1 vehicle and private access to the caravan is available.
+We are also happy to store bicylcles/fishing/shooting equipment etc in our garage but please let us know in advance if this is required.
+Parking space for 1 vehicle on our private driveway and private access to the caravan is available via rear of property.

 We are happy to accept dogs but please let us know in advance if you plan on bringing yours with you.
-Please note, though, that we have our own dog, Murphy, who is a friendly and energetic labrador/springer spaniel cross.
-We kindly ask that dogs are kept on a lead in the garden at all times as we keep hens and the adjoining fields are occupied by livestock.
+Please note though that we have our own dog, Murphy, who is a friendly and energetic labrador/springer spaniel cross.
+We kindly ask that dogs are kept on a lead in the garden at all times as we also have an old cat, keep a variety of free range hens and the adjoining fields are occupied by livestock.

 Braehead is situated just a 10 minute walk from the town of Stromness, where the ferry from Scrabster arrives daily.
 Stromness has a population of around 2000 people and the town is very quaint with cobbled streets, shops, pubs and nice places to eat.
 There is a good butcher, bakery, a Co-op and a chinese takeaway.
 Orkney's capital city being Kirkwall, is 16 miles from Stromness but served by a regular public bus.
 There are laundry facilities available at the Terminal Building on Ferry Road (where the boat comes in).